leroybm/mind-the-news/backend/README.md

 ## Todo / Nice to haves

-  * Tests
+- Tests
-    * I've tried using Jest, but the time constraint and my lack of knowledge of pupeteer made this be backlog
+  - I've tried using Jest, but the time constraint and my lack of knowledge of pupeteer made this be backlog
-  * GraphQL
+- GraphQL
-    * It would make more sense to return just what the user requested, as this will be a dynamic service
+  - It would make more sense to return just what the user requested, as this will be a dynamic service
-  * Cache
+- Cache

 ## Instructions

 ### Dev

 ```
-npm run dev
+yarn dev
 ```

 ### Lint

 ```
-npm run lint
+yarn lint
 ```

 To automatically fix stuff

 ```
-npm run lint:fix
+yarn lint:fix
 ```